Bell hooks: Early life

-In 1983, after several years of teaching and writing, she completed her doctorate in English at the University of California, Santa Cruz, with a dissertation on author Toni Morrison entitled "Keeping a Hold on Life: Reading Toni Morrison's Fiction."
+In 1983, after several years of teaching and writing, hooks completed her doctorate in English at the University of California, Santa Cruz, with a dissertation on author Toni Morrison entitled "Keeping a Hold on Life: Reading Toni Morrison's Fiction".

 Influences

-Included among hooks' influences is the American abolitionist and feminist, Sojourner Truth.
-Truth's Ain't I a Woman? inspired hooks' first major book.
-Also, the Brazilian educator, Paulo Freire, is mentioned in hooks' book, Teaching to Transgress.
-His perspectives on education are present in the first chapter, "engaged pedagogy."
-Other influences include Peruvian theologian, Gustavo Gutiérrez, psychologist, Erich Fromm, playwright, Lorraine Hansberry, Buddhist monk, Thích Nhất Hạnh, and African American writer, James Baldwin.
+Included among hooks's influences is the American abolitionist and feminist Sojourner Truth.
+Truth's "Ain't I a Woman?" inspired hooks's first major book.
+Also, the Brazilian educator Paulo Freire is mentioned in hooks's book Teaching to Transgress.
+His perspectives on education are present in the first chapter, "engaged pedagogy".
+Other influences include Peruvian theologian Gustavo Gutiérrez, psychologist Erich Fromm, playwright Lorraine Hansberry, Buddhist monk Thích Nhất Hạnh, and African American writer James Baldwin.

+Frantz Fanon's The Wretched of the Earth was a powerful inspiration for hooks and her approach to the decolonial struggle.